-But, before we get to introductions, here are three more facts you might want to know before you build a clowder of your own.
+Before we get to cat introductions, here are three facts you should know before you build a clowder of your own.

 Cats are not inherently social with other cats.
 Even in the wild, competition for hunting territory is a primal no-no and cats often prefer to fly solo or with just the company of their direct family.
-If you are considering a multi-cat household, it is ideal to have a spacious area or multi-floored home, so that every cat can stake out their own turf.
+If you’re considering a multi-cat household, it’s best to have a spacious area or multi-floored home so that every cat can stake out their own turf.
 That’s not to say they won’t socialize eventually, but allowing personal space helps reduce a lot of stress and potential behavior problems.

-- With personal space comes personal belongings, and that is especially important when it comes to food and litter boxes.
-The rule of thumb: If you have 2 cats, have 3 litter boxes.
-3 cats need 4 boxes, and so on.
+With personal space comes personal belongings, and that is especially important when it comes to food and litter boxes.
+Rule of thumb: If you have two cats, have three litter boxes.
+Three cats need four boxes, and so on.
 Same idea for food and water bowls.
 Personal property should be spread throughout the home so everyone has some privacy.

-- It’s often thought that disagreements occur more often between same-sexed cats, especially the fellas.
-But, that’s not always the way it goes.
-It is important, however, to consider your resident cat’s temperament and try to find a similar match in age and personality.
+It’s often thought that disagreements occur more often between same-sexed cats, especially the fellas.
+But that’s not always the way it goes.
+However, it is important to consider your resident cat’s temperament and try to find a similar match in age and personality.
 Adults are more likely to accept kittens, but senior cats might not be up for the task of mentoring a youngster.

-switch the cats, letting the new cat roam free and keeping the veteran in the sanctuary, where he’s sure to spend a lot of time sniffing and investigating.
+Switch the cats by letting the new cat roam free & keep the veteran in the sanctuary where they’re sure to spend a lot of time sniffing & investigating

-- confine the veteran to a different, but separate room and let the rookie move freely.
+Confine the veteran to a different but separate room & let the rookie roam freely

-Step 4: Set up a baby gate or barrier so that the cats can see each other face to face, but cannot interact yet.
-They may try to initiate contact, but at this stage, no one should be able to cause harm.
+Step 4: Set up a baby gate or barrier so that the cats can see each other face to face but cannot interact yet.
+They may try to initiate contact but should be able to cause harm at this stage.

-Step 5: Now that the new cat is old news and everyone has had a chance to get used to the big changes, allow the cats to have some supervised face time.
+Step 5: When the new cat is old news and they’ve had a chance to get used to the big changes, allow the cats to have supervised face time.
 You may want to only do this a few minutes at a time to start.
 If you’ve been patient and followed the steps to this point, chances are good they’ll be at ease soon enough.

-If you do see a fight erupt, startle the cats to break it up, move someone back to the sanctuary, and contact your shelter for some personalized advice about how to resume introductions.
+If they start to fight, startle the cats to break it up.
+Move one of them back to the sanctuary & contact your shelter for personalized advice about how to resume introductions

-Most cats will ultimately tolerate each other, which is probably why so many people just assume they can skip with formalities.
-But, if you’re hoping to have cats that enjoy each other’s company, and perhaps even become bonded, it’s best not to rush into things.
+Most cats ultimately learn to tolerate each other, which is probably why so many people assume they can skip with formalities – but if you hope to have cats who enjoy each other’s company, and perhaps even become bonded, it’s best not to rush.